Lebedev225/web-scraper/README.md

 # Edit the interval between requests (don't abuse it!)
 time.sleep(300)

-# Note - Use twilio-test.py to trst and troubleshoot Twilio service
+# Note - Use twilio-test.py to test and troubleshoot Twilio service
 ```

 ## Contributing